bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ##### Three states[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_three-states)

-The “two modes” of operation for a `Readable` stream are a simplified abstraction for the more complicated internal state management that is happening within the `Readable` stream implementation.
+The "two modes” of operation for a `Readable` stream are a simplified abstraction for the more complicated internal state management that is happening within the `Readable` stream implementation.

 Specifically, at any given point in time, every `Readable` is in one of three possible states: